bitmakerlabs/wdi-february-2019/29-javascript-fundamentals/README.md

 ## JavaScript Arrays - 15 minutes

-  * Exactly like arrays in Ruby!
+  * Exactly like lists in Python!
   * Use for-loop for iteration in the basic case
   * There are other ways to iterate, but we need functions to do it!
     * Will look at this tomorrow

 ## JavaScript Objects - 15 minutes

-  * like hashes in Ruby!
+  * like dicts in Python!
   * JSON (briefly) - just a notation!
-  * Can do obj.attrName instead of obj['attrName'] - Ruby can't do this!
+  * Can do obj.attrName instead of obj['attrName'] - Python can't do this!

 ## Intro to Functions - 5 minutes

-  * Call them functions instead of methods in JavaScript
   * Function declaration
   * Function expression
   * Anonymous functions